ChandlerLutz/ChandlerLutz.github.io/_publications/2021-crisis-of-missed-opportunities.md

 ---
 title: "A Crisis of Missed Opportunities?
-Foreclosure Costs and Mortgage Modification During the Great Recession"
+Foreclosure Costs and Mortgage Modification During the Great Recession, *Review of Financial Studies*"
 collection: publications
 permalink: /publication/2021-foreclosure-costs-and-mortgage-modification-great-recession
 date: 2020-06-08